MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

   <img src="https://raw.githubusercontent.com/MedicinalSynthesis/medicinalsynthesis/refs/heads/main/assets/chapter1images/Photo2.png" style="width: 400px; max-width: 100%; height: auto;">
 </p>

 Note that each arrow, no matter whether it is pointing up or down, represents a single electron.
 Electrons are always drawn out in pairs in each orbital, with one arrow pointing up and another pointing down.
-At this stage, you do not need to understand the significance of the direction of the arrows, other than that when two electrons pair up, one is something called 'spin-up' and another is something called 'spin-down'.
+At this stage, you do not need to understand the significance of the direction of the arrows, other than that when two electrons pair up, one is something called 'spin-up' (i.e arrow point up) and another is something called 'spin-down' (i.e arrow point down).

 Let's keep going.